zubinchopra/portaldocs/portal-sdk/generated/portalfx-telemetry-alerting-performance.md

 <a name="performance"></a>
 # Performance

-The alerts can be configured for extension performance, blade performance and part performance.
+The alerts can be configured for extension performance, blade performance and part performance on different environments.

 <a name="performance-configuration"></a>
 ## Configuration